 Under Alternative 3, the land requested for withdrawal for the DVTA north of U.S. Route 50 would remain the same as in Alternative 1.
-However, the Navy would not withdraw land south of U.S. Route 50 as DVTA.
+However, the Navy would not withdraw land south of U.S. Route 50 as part of the expansion of the DVTA (Figure 3.3-16).
 Rather, the Navy proposes that Congress categorize this area as a Special Land Management Overlay.
 This Special Land Management Overlay would define two areas (one east and one west of the proposed B-17 range) as Military Electromagnetic Spectrum Special Use Zones.
-These two areas, which are public lands under the jurisdiction of BLM, would not be included in the withdrawal proposal and would not directly be used for land-based military training or managed by the Navy.
+These two areas, which are public lands under the jurisdiction of BLM, would not be included in the withdrawal proposal and would not be used for land-based military training or managed by the Navy.
 The area does include an existing right-of-way for a current Navy communication site.
 Otherwise, these two areas would remain open to public access and would be available for all appropriative uses, including mining for locatable and leasable mineral resources.
 However, prior to issuing any decisions on projects, permits, leases, studies, and other land uses within the two special use zones, BLM would be required to consult with NAS Fallon.
-This consultation would inform the Navy of proposed projects, permits, leases, studies, and afford the Navy an opportunity to collaborate with BLM to preserve the training environment near B-17.
+This consultation would inform the Navy of proposed projects, permits, leases, studies, and other land uses and afford the Navy an opportunity to collaborate with BLM to preserve the training environment near B-17.
+BLM would have to obtain the approval of NAS Fallon for the use of mobile or stationary transmitters or receivers of electromagnetic radio signals should any such equipment be used as part of a BLM permit, lease, study, or other land use.
+This approval requirement would allow the Navy and user of this equipment to develop procedures to ensure compatibility of military and civilian use of radio spectrum.
+BLM and the Navy may enter into a Memorandum of Understanding (MOU) to govern the process for consultation concerning (and, if appropriate, approval of) any such potential land uses within the Special Land Management Overlay.